 3:00 – 4:30 P.M. - Panel 4: Property Rights in Developing and Transitional Countries

 The age-old debate about the role of property rights in society will provide a framework for exploring the importance of property rights to the economic, political, and social systems of developing and transitional countries.
 Among other topics, the panel will consider land titling initiatives, the growing problem of land scarcity, the customary rights of indigenous and rural communities, and the role of property rights as a source of legal empowerment.

-David L. Callies, Benjamin A. Kudo Professor of Law, William S. Richardson School of Law, University of Hawaii
+David L. Callies, Benjamin A. Kudo Professor of Law, University of Hawai'i at Manoa William S. Richardson School of Law

-James W. Ely, Jr., Milton R. Underwood Professor of Law, Emeritus, & Professor of History, Emeritus, Vanderbilt Law School
+James W. Ely, Jr., Milton R. Underwood Professor of Law, Emeritus, and Professor of History, Emeritus, Vanderbilt University

 Christie Warren, Professor of the Practice of International and Comparative Law and Director, Program in Comparative Legal Studies and Post-Conflict Peacebuilding, William & Mary Law School

 Moderator: James E. Krier, Earl Warren DeLano Professor of Law, University of Michigan